Whether you’re looking for a side hustle or ready to start an e-commerce empire, our list of the best digital products to sell online is for you.

 54. Home recipes for healthy skin: Create a downloadable ebook with home remedies for skincare.

 55. Hair and makeup tutorials: Video courses are crazy popular (YouTube registers over 700 million views of beauty-related content per month)!
 You could set up a subscription series, where customers receive a new tutorial every week.

-56. Certified courses: Let your customers become qualified beauty experts themselves!
-You could run an online course, just like the Institute of Makeup Artistry did in the example below.
+56. Certified courses: Let your customers become qualified beauty experts!
+You could run an online course like the Institute of Makeup Artistry.

-If you work at a school or a kindergarten, or if you’re a parent, then you know the value of anything that will keep the (darling) little monsters entertained!
-With many families in lockdown, children’s games and resources are needed more than ever.
+If you’re a parent or work at a school or a kindergarten, you know the value of anything that will keep the (darling) little monsters entertained!
 Here are some ideas to try.

-57. Printable games and riddles: These could be games such as crosswords, word searches, mazes or join the dots.
+57. Printable games and riddles: Create games such as crosswords, word searches, or mazes.

 58. Kids’ audiobooks: Write a short story and record yourself (or a voiceover artist) reading it, then sell it as an audiobook.
 Perfect for children to listen to in the car, or before bedtime.

 59. Virtual field trips and activities: In the example below, The Thinking Kid organized virtual sessions on Aesop’s fables, circus tricks and Mars.

 Calling all chefs, cooks and food-lovers!
 Share your culinary knowledge and experiences with the world using these hot digital product ideas.